Simplicity of crossed products by FC-hypercentral groups: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Siegfried Echterhoff for pointing out, after the first public release of our preprint, that the main result in Section~\ref{sec:simplicity_fch} follows by combining the results from Section~\ref{sec:primality_minimal}, along with Echterhoff's own results in \cite{echterhoff_jot}.
-This has now been made clear in Section~\ref{sec:simplicity_fch}.
+We are grateful to Siegfried Echterhoff for pointing out, after the first public release of our preprint, that Theorem~\ref{thmIntro:B} follows by combining Theorem~\ref{thmIntro:C} with Echterhoff's own results in \cite{echterhoff_jot}.
+This has now been made clear.
+Similarly, we had also overlooked the fact that Lemma~\ref{lem:non_free_on_A_on_inj} had already been proven in a paper of Vrej Zarikian as \cite[Lemma~2.2]{Zarikian}, and Zarikian kindly pointed this out to us shortly after.
+We have updated the paragraph just before Lemma~\ref{lem:non_free_on_A_on_inj} accordingly.
+Finally, we would like to thank Bartosz Kwa{\'s}niewski for many fruitful discussions on potential applications of our results.